oohlalog/oohlalog_grails/README.md

 	oohlalog.webtransactions.myController.myAction = 'myAct' // enables counting for a specific controller action with a custom counter namespace
 ```

-To use these methods please configure the OohLaLoh log4j appender as mentioned above or add the following Config.groovy setting:
+To use these configurations please configure the OohLaLoh log4j appender or Config setting as mentioned above.

 Annotation Support
 ------------------